 New media is all the creative work that uses technology in an interactive way.
 New media is a rising field.
 There are more schools adding new media to their curriculum, more art shows and working opportunities in the field.

 Here you can see the growth in the number of projects in the U.S. biggest New Media festival - SXSW over the years.
 This is just ONE festival, but day by day, there are more and more schools adding New Media to their curriculum, more art shows in the related field and more working opportunities.

-In hopes to showcase the work in the best way and get more exposure, creators have to put it here and there.
+In hopes to showcase the work in the best way possible and get exposure, new media creators have to display it here and there.
 The consequence is a disorganized and scattered community.